codemillmatt/forms-ad-b2c/blog-posts/part-5-adding-auth.md

 1. Setup Azure AD B2C in the portal - creating the policies and defining the user attributes to collect & return.
 1. Setup the Azure AD B2C application in the portal - defining various callback URLs and scopes.
-1. Get that Web API to use authentication & authorization via Azure AD B2C.
+1. Get that Web API to use authorization via Azure AD B2C.
 1. Enable the mobile app to do the same - including with the Microsoft Client Identity Library - or MSAL.

+## What Comes Next?

+This post serves as something of a bridge ... it lays a lot of necessary groundwork so we can get to the cool stuff.

+So what comes next?

+Well - we'll definitely want to fix the issues I note in the _Some Quick Notes_ section.

+I also plan on adding in the ability to authenticate via social providers like Twitter or Facebook.
+2-Factor authentication is a very important security measure, and I'll implement that as well.

+I will also cover how to integrate Azure AD B2C into various Azure App Services, such as Functions and Mobile App Service.